OSCC-Project/iEDA/README.md

 - iEDA: An Open-source Intelligent Physical Implementation Toolkit and Library, ISEDA, 2023.
 (BPA) \[[paper][iEDA-paper], [slides][iEDA-slides]\]

 # **iEDA User Guide**

 Before designing chip by iEDA，you need to obtain the execution binary of iEDA.

-If you need to modify iEDA through source code construction, please read in sequence.
+If you need to modify iEDA through source code construction, please read [iEDA user guide](https://ieda.oscc.cc/en/tools/ieda-platform/guide.html).

 You can also directly  use the latest release docker， then you can skip "1.
 Source code construction of iEDA".